 The Santa Clara County Board of Education recognizes that students and staff have the right to a safe and secure campus where they are free from physical and psychological harm.
 The County Board is fully committed to maximizing school safety and to creating a positive learning environment that includes strategies for violence prevention and high expectations for student conduct, responsible behavior, and respect for others.

 Components of the Comprehensive School Safety Plan (EC 32281)

-Santa Clara County Office of Education: Special Education Safety Committee
+Santa Clara County Community School Safety Committee